 Progress continued on the new patient care pavilion and parking structure at Alta Bates Summit Medical Center in Oakland.
-The Patient Care Pavilion will open in 2014.
+The parking structure opens in 2012; the Patient Care Pavilion will open in 2014.

-Construction continued on Sutter Medical Center of Santa Rosa's new $284 million state-of-the-art medical campus, opening in 2014.
+Construction also continued on Sutter Medical Center Santa Rosa's new $284 million state-of-the-art medical campus, opening in 2014.

-Construction continued in 2012 on the 242-bed Anderson Lucchetti Women's and Children's Center and the renovation of Sutter Medical Center, Sacramento.
+Progress continued on construction of the 242-bed Anderson Lucchetti Women's and Children's Center and the renovation of the 257-bed Sutter General Hospital on the expanded campus of Sutter Medical Center, Sacramento.